alexandrebarachant/muse-lsl/README.md

 ### SSAEP

 The task is to passively fixate the center of the screen while listening to the sounds you hear.

+### Spatial frequency gratings

+The task is to passively fixate the center of the screen.

 ## Running an experiment